silverwolfg11/PatchStrap/README.md

 conflicts, so you should have one set up.
 If you don't have a mergetool set up, the patch script will default to using the regular git merge (which is pretty ugly)>

-If you have a merge tool, set up, make sure to specify it so the patch script knows to use it.
+If you have a merge tool set up, make sure to specify it so the patch script knows to use it.
 You can specify the merge tool by setting the `mergetool` variable inside of the patch script to the name of your merge tool.
 I set up a merge tool that uses intellij's merging window (because I like the look and ease of it), but it's personal preference.